Stono/bigdata-fun/README.md

 ### HBase (1.3.0)

- - hbase_zookeeper
+ - zookeeper
- - hbase_master
+ - master
- - hbase_regionserver
+ - regionserver

 This setup is designed to replicate a fully distributed setup, subsequently we're running in distributed mode and running separate instances (containers) of the following: